South Island Budget Itinerary: Two Weeks / 14 Days© Pexels

 Cruise on through the Canterbury Plains with farmland as far as the eye can see until you reach Ashburton, giving you another excuse to get refreshments and perhaps explore the Ashburton Domain.
 Take a photo of the giant fish sculpture in Rakaia before making the final stint to Christchurch Airport where you can return your rental vehicle (if applicable).

 Goodbye, New Zealand!
-Next time, spend two weeks on the North Island using our other itinerary.
+Next time, why not try the North Island Budget Itinerary: 2 Weeks?

-More About a South Island Budget Itinerary for Two Weeks/14 Days
+More About a South Island Budget Itinerary for 2 Weeks / 14 Days

 That’s it for our New Zealand South Island budget and backpacking itinerary for 14 days.
 If that wasn’t the itinerary you were looking for, check out these alternative 14-day itineraries: